 \subsubsection{Stability radii for delay differential equations.}

 Stability radii for delay differential equations have been considered in the literature by extending the approaches for ordinary differential equations.

 For an extensive discussion we refer the reader to the monograph by Michiels \& Niculescu (\cite{MiNi07}).
 In particular, in Chapter 1, the robustness of stability and related problems are studied using pseudospectra and stability radii.
 Here the technical difficulties are related to the infinite dimensional underlying eigenvalue problem.
 We also refer the reader to Michiels, Greeen, Wagenknecht \& Niculescu (\cite{MGWN06}) for pseudospectra and stability radii for delay differential equations.
-An algorithm related to the methodology proposed in this book has been presented by Michiels and Guglielmi (\cite{MG12}), based on rank-$1$ iterations.
+An algorithm related to the approach proposed in this book has been presented by Michiels and Guglielmi (\cite{MG12}), based on rank-$1$ iterations.

-Finally, a different concept of stability radius, related to the distance to the closest singular matrix valued analytic function, has been investigated recently by Gnazzo and Guglielmi (\cite{GG23}).
+Finally, a different concept of stability radius, related to the distance to the closest singular matrix-valued analytic function, has been investigated recently by Gnazzo and Guglielmi (\cite{GG23}).
 Here the goal is to establish how close is a system of delay differential equations with constant delays to a singular one.